freeacs/freeacs/README.md

 ## Build it

-Freeacs is built with SBT:
+FreeACS is built with SBT:

 ```bash
 $ sbt clean compile test